NedoPrograMax/movier/README.md

 <img src="https://github.com/NedoPrograMax/movier/blob/master/photo1.jpg" width="200">

 And Yes, there are other users too.
-We are wery secure about it, so before using the app you have to register a new account(or login in the existing one)
+I am very secure about it, so before using the app you have to register a new account(or login in the existing one)

 <img src="https://github.com/NedoPrograMax/movier/blob/master/photo4.jpg" width="200">